AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 Note the first parameter to the call above: :c:`USARTx_TX_GPIO_PORT`.
 There are multiple GPIO ports on an Arm implementation; the vendor decides how many.
-In this case one of them has been connected to a USART (Universal Synchronous Asynchronous Receiver Transmitter), another device on the Arm chip.
+In this case one of them has been connected to a USART (Universal Synchronous Asynchronous Receiver Transmitter), an external device for sending and receiving serial data.
 When there are multiple devices, good software engineering suggests that the device driver present a given device as one of a type.
 That's what an "abstract data type" (ADT) provides for software and so the device driver applies the same design.
 An ADT is essentially a class, in class-oriented languages.
-In Ada it is a private type declared in a package, along with subprograms that take the type as a parameter.
+In Ada, an ADT is represented as a private type declared in a package, along with subprograms that take the type as a parameter.

 The Ada Drivers Library (ADL) provided by AdaCore and the Ada community uses this design to supply Ada drivers for the timers, I2C, A/D and D/A converters, and other devices common to microcontrollers.
-Multiple devices are presented as instances abstract data types.
+Multiple devices are presented as instances of abstract data types.
 A variety of development platforms from various vendors are supported, including the STM32 series boards.
 The library is available on GitHub for both non-proprietary and commercial use here: